kubernetes/kubernetes/docs/design/persistentdisks.md

     faster:     'nfsShare' an NFS share on the network
     fast:       'nfsShare' -- there is no 3rd option for NFS

+## DiskController

+Add a new daemon to master that watches for changes to PersistentDisk in etcd.

+New disk requests are posted to the API server and are stored in etcd with "pending" status.
+The DiskController sees the change and creates the disk using the cloud provider under which Kubernetes is running (e.g, if in AWS, EBS Volumes are created, etc).
+Each provider knows how to make disks for its infrastructure.

+After creation, the disk goes from "pending" to "created" state.

+## Formatting Options

+An attached disk may require formatting before being mounted as a filesystem on the host.

+`GCEPersistentDisk` and `AWSPersistentDisk`, for example, are created as unformatted block storage.

+`NFSPersistentDisk`, on the other hand, would come from a pool of created, formatted, and exported shares to mount.

+`NodePersistentDisk` would either require creating a partion and formatting it with the filesystem of choice or only allow the filesystem that is currently on the host.

+> XFS is a filesystem that supports project quotas with regards to size and disk usage.
+Without a quota in place, any pod can fill an EmptyDir or NodePersistentDisk.

+Formatting must happen on the host.
+Kubelet attaches a disk and mounts it.
+If the disk is not formatted, Kubelet could perform this task in between attaching and mounting.

+DiskController does not seem like the actor to format disks, unless the disk is attached to an arbitrary host for formatting and then detached before a pod is placed on the host by the Scheduler.

 ## Security and Disk Ownership